KyleAMathews/blog/content/2014-04-18---hosting-static-sites-with-docker-and-nginx/index.md

 "deploying" means placing these files inside a software system that understands HTTP and can serve files, e.g. Apache or Nginx.

 Compare this to how I'm using Docker for this blog.
-Instead of using a global Nginx instance to serve my blog, I create a Docker container with Nginx *and* my blog's files.
-Which makes my "blog application" an atomic unit that I can build, test, and run anywhere as many times as I want.
+Instead of using a global Nginx instance to serve my blog, I create a Docker image with Nginx *and* my blog's files.
+Which makes the resulting "blog application" an atomic unit that I can build, test, and run anywhere as many times as I want.

 This is a much more preferable outcome.
 Instead of a messy collection of files as my outcome,